Dhiman-Aryan/TechTales/README.md

-# TechTales
+# TechTales Project

-This is a MERN full-stack  (MongoDB, Express.js, React.js, Node.js) application with separate frontend and backend directories.
+This is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) application with separate frontend and backend directories.

 ## Structure